TmTutui/AI-security-agent/README.md

 ### Technology Choices

 - **Python**: Chosen for its rich ecosystem of security and AI libraries, as well as its readability and ease of use.
 - **LangChain**: Provides a flexible framework for working with different language models and creating chains of operations for complex tasks.
+I also had previous experience with this library, which helped me speed up development
 - **Multiple AI Model Support**: Different models have different strengths and cost structures.
 Supporting multiple models gives users flexibility.
 - **NVD API**: The National Vulnerability Database provides comprehensive and up-to-date information about CVEs.